Entanglement and confinement: A new pairing mechanism in high-T_{C} cuprates: Mean-field formulation of gap spectrum of ECHP

 \subsubsection{Eigenvalue equation for holes}

-Noting that Schr\"{o}dinger wavefunctions are simply the expectation (average) of quantum field operators in many-body systems, we can just identify the equations for the wavefunctions as the obtained quantum field operator equations.
-The eigenvalue equation becomes,
+The effective Schr\"{o}dinger equation in many-body quantum field theory follows from the equation for the expectation or average of the quantum field operator.
+Some instances of these are typefied by the Gross-Pitaevskii equation for bosons and the Kohn--Sham equations or density functional theories for fermions.
+Thus, we identify the equations for the wavefunctions from the obtained quantum-field operator equations, Eq. (\ref{matrixeq}).
+The resulting eigenvalue equation follows,

 The result is